-- 1) Operational discussion re "swop" of minor or benign procedures to facilitate the fact that we have taken in additional complex patients Brian will lead on this. - 2) Response to Minister's office re one of these patients Karen McClenaghan is leading on this.
-Jennifer mailto:
+- 1) Operational discussion re "swop" of minor or benign procedures to facilitate the fact that we have taken in additional complex patients - Brian will lead on this. - 2) Response to Minister's office re one of these patients Karen McClenaghan is leading on this.
+Jennifer mailto

-Jennifer Welsh

-Director of Cancer & Specialist Services

-Belfast Health & Social Care Trust

-Roe Villa

-Knockbracken Healthcare Park

-Saintfield Road

-Belfast BT8 8BH

-Tel: Personal Information redacted by the USI Fax: Personal Information redacted by the USI would have much preferred to have [their] surgery here at Craigavon Area Hospital and will find the prospect of surgery at Belfast City Hospital all the more detached from [their] tenuous support base.
+Jennifer Welsh Director of Cancer & Specialist Services Belfast Health & Social Care Trust Roe Villa Knockbracken Healthcare Park Saintfield Road Belfast BT8 8BH would have much preferred to have [their] surgery here at Craigavon Area Hospital and will find the prospect of surgery at Belfast City Hospital all the more detached from [their] tenuous support base.
 However, even more importantly, [their] present dread is that you would not agree to proceed with cystectomy.
 I do hope that you will agree to do so.
 I dread to think of the distress, if you were not to agree."